This is in contrast to extra-biblical prophecies, which are typically vague and inaccurate.

 Consider Edgar Cayce.
 He prophesied that China would be converted to Christianity in 1968 and that Armageddon would occur in 1999.

 In contrast, Bible prophecy is clear and detailed, and it has never failed.
-For example, the prophecies about Christ’s coming 2,000 years ago described such details as the exact time of His coming, the exact place of His birth, the piercing of His hands and feet on the cross, the words that He spoke from the cross, the soldiers gambling for His garments, and His burial in a rich man’s tomb.
+For example, the prophecies about Christ’s first coming 2,000 years ago described such details as the exact time of His coming, the exact place of His birth, the miracles that He did, the piercing of His hands and feet on the cross, the words that He spoke from the cross, the soldiers gambling for His garments, and His burial in a rich man’s tomb.

 The prophecies about Israel are equally precise.